haha150/NAC-RPi5/README.md

 >[!CAUTION]
 > Please plugin the Huawei LTE USB dongle at a USB 2.0 port and the Gbit LAN dongle at a USB 3.0 port.

-For this to work flawlessly, you must also adjust routes after bypassing NAC:
+For this to work flawlessly, you must adjust routes after bypassing NAC:

 ````bash
 # route private class ips through bridge interface